kidaa/development-resources/README.md

 When I've moved from a shared hosting to a root server, and once I've managed to install a decent (open source) web interface for Git, we could host it at openlilylib.org.

+#### But why a git repository at all?

+Collaboration is a built-in feature of git repositories, they are portable, and if something goes wrong there are multiple clones from which stuff can be restored.
+We could have created a wiki - but with GitHub's convenient web interface, editing and viewing files in a git repo is just as easy as editing a wiki.

 Contributing
 ------------